 Father: Andy Cole

-Once a member of Manchester City’s academy, Devante Cole spent last season with League One side Burton Albion, on loan from Wigan Athletic.
+Once a member of Manchester City’s academy, Devante Cole spent the 2020/21 season in the Scottish Premiership with Motherwell.

-Like father Andy Cole, Devante is a centre-forward, scoring 10 league goals for previous Fleetwood, which subsequently earned him his move to Wigan, and he now plies his trade back in League One with Doncaster Rovers.
+Like father Andrew Cole, Devante is a centre-forward, scoring 12 league goals for The Well, which subsequently earned him a return to Barnsley in 2021.

 One of England’s best strikers, Andy Cole scored 231 club career goals with 119 coming in a seven-year spell with Manchester United.